jpedrou/students-performance/README.md

 To run the algorithm and the database, first you will need to install the <a href="https://www.python.org/">Python Interpreter</a>.

 With Python installed, it's needed to create a virtual environment to isolate all the dependencies in the project folder.
-To make it easer, just run in the project root directory (on Linux):
+To make it easer, just run in the project root directory:

+`Linux`

 ```bash
 python3 -m venv venv